jbms/sphinx-immaterial/docs/task_lists.rst

     extensions = ["sphinx_immaterial.task_lists"]

-.. details:: CSS not included with extension
+.. success:: CSS is not included with this extension
-    :class: check
+    :collapsible:

     The CSS for checkboxes is not included with this extension.
 Rather, the CSS is served from the sphinx-immaterial theme (which is inherited from mkdocs-material theme).